jepulidom54/MLGeo-Autumn22-jepulidom54/README.md

 # Syllabus

-- Module 1 (weeks 1 and 2): Intro on ML in the Geo and basic tool building for Open Sciences
+- Module 1 (weeks 1 and 2)   	Open-GeoScience Ecosystem
-- Module 2: (weeks 3 and 4) Creating Machine-Learning Ready Data Sets
+- Module 2 (weeks 3 and 4)  	ML Ready Data Set
-- Module 3: (weeks 5 and 6) Feature extraction and clustering
-- Module 5: (weeks 7 and 8) Machine Learning
+- Module 3 (weeks 5-6-7) 		Machine Learning
-- Module 6: (weeks 9 and 10) Deep Learning
+- Module 4 (weeks 8-9-10) 	Deep Learning

 # Readings and Webinars
 Each week, students will write a short report about either a paper or a webinar.
 Use the template on canvas and answer the questions when appropriate.
 Submissions of the report PDF are due Wednesdays at 11:59 pm PDT on canvas.
 The instructor will spend 15 minutes Monday morning summarizing the reading and webinar reports.
 Papers can be found and/or uploaded on a shared private course Google Drive [here](https://drive.google.com/drive/folders/1dyxfslCLzFFTYtX_vbjudlzaXvOxkepe?usp=sharing) (only accessible with a UW email address).